krouvas/Monopoly_Chance_Calculator/README.md

 # Monopoly_Chance_Calculator
-Generates a heat map of a Monopoly board depending on the probability of a piece to land there and also a priority system on which properties to focus on.
+Generates a heat map of a Monopoly board depending on the probability of a piece to land there and also a priority system on which properties to focus on by simulating a given set of rounds on a realistic board and producing data to aid with game analysis.

-It simulates a given set of rounds on a realistic board and produces data to aid with game analysis.
+In this project first a Python script was used for the simulation and then an R script for the visualisation of the results.

-The Priority number is the <b>EXPECTED</b> number of turns required for the player to gain back all the money he spent on buying that particular property including whatever is built on it --- <i>hence it is an indication of how quickly the player will make profit out of a property.</i>
+A Priority number is the <b>EXPECTED</b> number of turns required for the player to gain back all the money he spent on buying that particular property including whatever is built on it --- <i>hence it is an indication of how quickly the player will make profit out of a property.</i>

 Additionally, the double Priority numbers are for when a player owns all properties of a street which doubles the rent for them.